 There are two types: factoring and invoice discounting.
 With factoring, the invoice financier (such as Market Invoice) collects the money owed to you by your customers.
 With invoice discounting, the invoice financier lends you money against the value of your unpaid invoices, but you collect the money from your customers as usual.
 You then use this money as it comes in towards repaying your loan.
 Best for well-established companies that have a bit more financial certainty.

-Equity funding – ideal for a range of businesses/stages
+Equity funding – suitable for a range of businesses at different stages

 With equity funding, you receive investment in exchange for transferring a percentage of the ownership of your company to investors.
 There are a few types to consider:

 - Incubators and accelerators – best for very early stage